The anomaly of the CMB power with the latest Planck data: Analysis Results

 \section{Analysis Results}

-\subsection{NAPS with Planck dataset}
+\subsection{NAPS with \textit{Planck} dataset}

-Starting from the angular spectra, computed in the previous section, we build the NAPS, Eqs.~(\ref{eq:defNAPS1bin}),(\ref{eq:defNAPSEEbin}) and (\ref{eq:defNAPSTEbin}), for each MC simulation and for the data, in the harmonic range $\ell \in [2,31]$.
+Starting from the angular spectra, computed in the previous section, we build the NAPS, as defined in Eqs.~(\ref{eq:defNAPS1bin}),(\ref{eq:defNAPSEEbin}) and (\ref{eq:defNAPSTEbin}), for each MC simulation and for the data, in the harmonic range $\ell \in [2,31]$.
 In order to reduce any possible correlation effect between different multipoles arising from the mask, we have studied different combinations of binning schemes on the CMB multipoles, choosing a constant bin of $\Delta \ell = 5$.
-In Figures~\ref{fig:NAPS_PR3} and ~\ref{fig:NAPS_PR4} the values of the NAPS $x^{(TT)}_{\ell}$ (upper panel), $x^{(EE)}_{\ell}$ (middle panel) and $x^{(TE)}_{\ell}$ (lower panel) are shown for the PR3 and PR4 dataset, respectively.
-In each panel the upper box displays the values of the data along with the standard deviation of the MC distribution.
-Each panel displays also a lower box where for each $\ell$ it is shown the distance between the data and the MC mean in units of the uncertainties of the estimates themselves.
-For both PR3 and PR4, the data follow in general the mean of the simulations, which is around the expected value of 1.
-However, it is interesting to note the reduction in the estimated error of the binned NAPS for $x^{(EE)}_{\ell}$ -- obtained as the dispersion of the simulations -- in PR4.
+Figures~\ref{fig:NAPS_PR3} and ~\ref{fig:NAPS_PR4} show the values of the NAPS $x^{(\mathrm{TT})}_{\ell}$ (upper panel), $x^{(\mathrm{EE})}_{\ell}$ (middle panel) and $x^{(\mathrm{TE})}_{\ell}$ (lower panel) for the PR3 and PR4 datasets, respectively.
+In each panel, the upper box displays the values of the data along with the standard deviation of the MC distribution.
+Each panel also presents a lower box, in which the distance between the data and the MC mean is shown in units of the uncertainties of the estimates themselves for each $\ell$.
+For both PR3 and PR4, the data follow the mean of the simulations, which is around the expected value of 1.
+However, it is interesting to note that the estimated error of the binned NAPS for $x^{(\mathrm{EE})}_{\ell}$ -- obtained as the dispersion of the simulations -- in PR4 has decreased.
 This reflects the improvement in noise and systematics in PR4 with respect to the previous data release.